 Refunds and remission of debt

-If you withdraw from a course before the relevant Census date, you will not incur tuition fees or student contribution charges for the course.
+If you withdraw from a course on or before the census date, you will not incur tuition fees or student contribution charges for that course.

-- Commonwealth supported students - you will receive an automatic refund of student contributions you have paid upfront.
+- Commonwealth supported students receive an automatic refund of student contributions paid upfront.

-- Domestic full fee paying students - payments you have made will be applied to any outstanding debt on your account.
+- Domestic full fee paying students – your payments will be applied to any outstanding debt on your account.
 Email our Treasury office to apply for a refund of the balance.

 - HECS-HELP debt remitted